 2.1 The archaeological and historical background of the site has been presented in a heritage desk-based assessment (CA 2016a).
-A geophysical survey has also been undertaken (AS 2018).
+The archaeological evaluation undertaken in 2019 was preceded by a geophysical survey (AS 2018).
 The following section is summarised from these sources.